Captaincy of Cumã: History

 Ruins of the Mother Church of Saint Matthias, a symbol of Alcântara.The church was allegedly built in 1622 and struck by lightning in 1875, which caused the collapse of the roof and condemned its structure, although there is no historical consensus.

 Until 1612, the region of the Captaincy of Cumã was inhabited by a group of villages called Tapuitapera.
 The French who arrived there, led by Daniel de La Touche, established friendships with these communities and built the first chapel a short time later.
 Between 1616 and 1618, the Portuguese began the process of occupying the region after the expulsion of the French.
 With the division of territories in the area, Tapuitapera became the seat of the Captaincy of Cumã.

 During the Dutch invasion of 1641, the Portuguese lost possession of the land.
 In 1646, after reclaiming the area, Tapuitapera was elevated to the town of Santo Antônio de Alcântara and began to be active with sugar mills and cotton production.
 The site also had a Town Hall, a pillory and a Parish Church.
-In the second half of the 18th century, Portuguese policy consisted in the repossession of the hereditary captaincies to the Crown.
+In the second half of the 18th century, Portuguese policy consisted of the repossession of the hereditary captaincies to the Crown.
 A Royal Letter from 1753 found in the Resgate Project mentions that the Captaincy of Cumã was bought and reincorporated into the Kingdom of Portugal.
 However, subsequent documents mention the area as a captaincy, without specifying if it was a royal or private territory, which creates doubts about when the incorporation took place and whether this resulted in the extinction of the captaincy or not.
 Geographically, the Captaincy of Cumã occupied the region between the mouths of the Mearim, Pindaré and Turiaçu rivers.

 Later, Alcântara became the largest production center in Maranhão, rivaling São Luís when the local economy was based on cotton and slave labor.
 In 1836, Alcântara was elevated to city status and reached its economic peak.